gbif/ipt/IPT2ManualNotes.wiki.md

 <br>
 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/v22/IPTManageResourceMetadataMissing.png' />

-Clicking on the "Edit" button opens the <a href='IPT2ManualNotes#Basic_Metadata.md'>Basic Metadata</a> page, the first of a series of metadata pages.
+Clicking on the "Edit" button opens the [[Basic Metadata|IPT2ManualNotes.wiki#basic-metadata]] page, the first of a series of metadata pages.
 Each page will appear in sequence as the button labeled "Save" is clicked upon finishing entering data on any given metadata page.
-Saving the metadata on the last of the metadata pages will transition back to the <a href='IPT2ManualNotes#Basic_Metadata.md'>Basic Metadata</a> page.
+Saving the metadata on the last of the metadata pages will transition back to the [[Basic Metadata|IPT2ManualNotes.wiki#basic-metadata]] page.
 Clicking on the button labeled "Cancel" on any given metadata page will disregard any changes made on that page and return to the Resource Overview page.
 In a column at the right of each metadata page is a list of links to all of the metadata pages for easy reference and navigation.
 Click on any of the links to open the metadata page for that topic.<br>
 <br>
 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/v22/IPTManageResourceMetadataPagesList.png' />